 But if you want to make your own worm tea then all you must do is harvest some of the composted soil and soak it in some water for a few hours or overnight.
 Remembering though that it will be very rich and needs to be diluted.
 I use roughly a handful of Compot soil to about 5 litres of water.
 If you have a sprinkler can with a removable head, it makes it easier to pour the water on your garden with any soil that is mixed in the solution on to your garden bed.

 The beauty of doing it this way, is, if you don’t have time, you don’t have to worry that your worms are drowning in worm wee because you forgot to empty your worm farm.
 Do it at your leisure whenever you feel like it.
-Leave some in your sprinkler can for later use on your garden or potted plants or nourish your lawn with this Soldier Fly Frass Tea.
+Leave some in your watering can for later use on your garden or potted plants, or nourish your lawn with this Soldier Fly Frass Tea.

 As a good starting point, I recommend one per person and one for the garden.
 But it also depends on how much waste you produce; what your climate is like; what your soil is like; are you relying on the soldier flies to do the composting or just the worms; do you want them just for waste disposal or do you want them to fertilise your whole garden naturally without any real effort or the need to keep digging holes.